 Explore the village of Prousos

 The region of Prousos is a place of spectacular natural beauty worth exploring.
-In a really close distance from the monastery starts the trail of a gorge that leads to the entrance of the Black Cave, a location that many believed -although there is no proof for that- that it hosted originally the Oracle of Odysseus.
+In a really close distance from the monastery starts the trail of a gorge that leads to the entrance of the Black Cave, a location that many believed -although there is no legitimate proof- that it hosted originally the Oracle of Odysseus.
 Follow the path through the forest and cross the old stone bridges to find yourselves to a via ferrata that ends at the entrance of the cave.
-Another option nearby is the gorge of Panta Vrexei (which literally means ever going rain).
+Another option nearby is the gorge of Panta Vrexei -which literally translates to 'always raining' in Greek.
 Follow the signs to the entrance of the gorge and prepare to get wet.
 The waterfalls of the surrounding mountains dive into the gorge from such a height that it seems that the rain never stops there!
 Put on comfortable trekking shoes and set on a hike to explore the riches of Evrytania.

-High mountains, traditional architecture, alpine lakes, snowy mountain peaks, medieval monasteries or exciting forest trails, those are just a fraction of what the region of Evrytania is offering to the traveller.
+High mountains, traditional architecture, alpine lakes, snowy mountain peaks, medieval monasteries or exciting forest trails; those are just a fraction of what the region of Evrytania is offering to its visitors.
 Waste no more time, plan your own trip to the wild side of Greece or perhaps check out the rest of our Greece tours.